viola137/DistributedSystems/README.md

 The choice of an IDE is of course for the developer to make.
 So this part covers the personally preferred IDEs for a project like this.

 #### Visual Studio Code
 For the frontend the IDE Visual Studio Code was used.

 To get Visual Studio Code simply follow this [Link](https://code.visualstudio.com/Download) and choose the version for the operating system of the local machine used for this project.

 #### Eclipse
 For the backend the IDE Eclipse was used.

 To get it, simply follow the instructions of the [Eclipse Foundation](https://www.eclipse.org/downloads/packages/installerhttps://www.eclipse.org/downloads/packages/installer)

+##### Lombok

+This application uses Lombok.
+In order to use Lombok [this](https://projectlombok.org/setup/eclipse) tool has to be installed.